zelic91/ZAlertView/README.md

 ## Usage

-There are 4 types of dialog that ZAlertView currently supports: Alert, Yes-No, Input and Multiple choice:
+There are 3 types of dialog that ZAlertView currently supports: Alert, Confirmation (Yes/No) and  Multiple choice.
+TextFields can also be added to any of those types.

 ```swift
   public enum AlertType: Int {